There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-What to bring camping in Canyonlands
+What to bring to Canyonlands

 Hiking poles – These will be helpful on longer hikes that are on the steeper side.
 They’ll be good if you have bad knees for when you’re going downhill and will give you something to lean on going up the hills.

 Light Jacket – Because you just never know.
-Weather can change quickly depending on where you are and if you’ll be in any slot canyons, they can get cool depending on the time of day and season.
+Weather can change quickly depending on where you are, time of day, and season.
 I usually use my rain jacket for this.

 Visit Newspaper Rock

 I’m not actually sure if this is officially part of Canyonlands, but it is on the way to The Needles section of the park.
 It’s easy to spot since there are signs and it’s right next to the road.

 See Mesa Arch